 EMDR Therapy for Post-Traumatic Stress Disorder (PTSD) Treatment

 Numerous studies, from as far back as 1993, have reviewed EMDR treatment among combat veterans and have found the results to be impressive.
 In fact, after one such study, which was published in the Journal of Traumatic Stress in 1998, 78% of veterans no longer met the criteria for PTSD after treatment.

 The United States Department of Veterans Affairs has recommended EMDR treatment for active and retired military members who experience PTSD.
-Many other researchers have also found EMDR can help resolve acute stress and adverse life experiences for many.
+Other research has also found EMDR can help resolve acute stress and adverse life experiences for many.
 Research suggests that a single trauma can be significantly resolved in three 90-minute sessions.

-Destigmatizing mental illness, PTSD in particular, is the best way to ensure that sufferers feel safe to seek help.
-And there is help.
-Treatment for PTSD has come a long way, and EMDR has been shown to be a bright light on that path.
+Considering PTSD treatment in Santa Clarita, CA?
+Treatment for PTSD has come a long way and EMDR therapy has been shown to be a bright light on that path.
 To get started, simply schedule your free consultation with your new EMDR therapist here.